For twenty years now Christians have been inundated with news about “every man’s battle” and how every man struggles with lust.

 It’s a self-fulfilling prophecy.
-And that’s likely why, in my limited research, I’ve found that men who became Christians after their teen years seem to struggle with porn and lust far less than guys who grew up in the church.
+And that’s likely why I’ve found that men who became Christians after their teen years seem to struggle with porn and lust far less than guys who grew up in the church.
 They weren’t taught that lust is normal.
-They were taught, in general, that treating women as people was normal.
+They were taught, in general, that respecting women as whole people was normal.

 That’s condition #1 that can lead to lust.
 Here’s condition #2:

 Churches are so afraid of lust that they often do their best to separate men and women.

 But men are more likely to get aroused when they focus on certain body parts rather than when they focus on the whole person.
 Get to know a woman in context, learn to see her as a person, and lust is far less common.
 What if our two solutions to lust–talking about it all the time and separating men and women–are both making lust more common?

 The idea that “all men struggle with lust; it’s every man’s battle” is one of the toxic teachings that we measured in our survey of 20,000 women, the results of which are coming out in our book The Great Sex Rescue, launching March 2.
 Each week leading up to the launch we’re focusing on a different teaching that has messed up sex for couples, and this week it’s all about lust being every man’s battle.

 What if you're NOT the problem with your sex life?

 What if the things that you've been taught have messed things up--and what if there's a way to escape these messages?